AihamTalebSAP/RealspendExpensesUploader/README.md

 ----------------
 - Make sure you have installed all the prerequisites on your local machine.
 - Clone the repository, and in the command-line change your current directory to it.
-- Edit the file system.jcoDestination and insert the correct credentials of your username and password of the ERP system.
+- Edit the file system.jcoDestination and insert the correct credentials of your username and password of the SAP ERP system.
 - Run the commands shown in the **Build** section below.
 - You can either run the shell script run.sh now, or simply copy the command shown under the **Run** section below and run it on the command-line.
 Make sure you replace the command line parameters with the correct desired values.

 Build
 -----
 ```
 mvn clean package
 cp system.jcoDestination target/